 about 30 wt% of rare-earth elements (REEs).
 This group of metals is considered the most critical of raw materials by the European Commission because of its combination of economic importance and serious supply risk.
-With Since the early 2000s China has supplied more than the prospect of millions of new BEVs, city scooters and electric bicycles on the road and of more electricity gene- has only 37% of the world's total REE reserves, which ration from direct-drive wind turbines, the availability means many REEs could be sourced from other parts of of REEs represents a serious materials concern.
+With the prospect of millions of new BEVs, city scooters and electric bicycles on the road and of more electricity gene- has only 37% of the world's total REE reserves, which of REEs represents a serious materials concern.
 In this the world.
-In South Africa there are plans to restart REE Comment, we look at the status of primary production production at the Steenkampskraal mine, which proand recycling of the key REFs for Nd-Fe-B permanent duced and exported a monazite concentrate during the magnets - neodymium, praseodymium, dysprosium 1950s and 1960s.
+In South Africa there are plans to restart REE Comment, we look at the status of primary production production at the Steenkampskraal mine, which proand recycling of the key REEs for Nd-Fe-B permanent duced and exported a monazite concentrate during the magnets - neodymium, praseodymium, dysprosium 1950s and 1960s.
 The company Mkango is exploring and terbium - and discuss whether market intervention for REEs in the Republic of Malawi.
 The Songwe Hill is required to get REE recycling up and running.